Table of Contents

 Exam Date: September

-Exam Board Type: CEM (University of Durham): Shropshire, Walsall and Wolverhampton Consortium
+Exam Board Type: CEM (Cambridge Assessment): Shropshire, Walsall and Wolverhampton Consortium

 Admission to Wolverhampton Girls’ High School in Year 7 is determined by pupil performance in the 11 Plus exam.
 There are currently 145 places allocated to Year 7 students.
 The school encourages prospective students and their parents to attend an open event, where more information about the admissions process is provided.